Dynamical correlations and domain wall relocalization in transverse field Ising chains

+\unue{Relocalization and Delocalization. } Relocalization dominates the structure of $d_{j'}(t)$ in Eq.~\eqref{eq:final_d_opertors}.
+It refers to the part of the overlap $\mathrm{Tr}[d_{j'}(t) c^{(\dagger)}_{l'}]$ being time independent and decaying algebraically with $|j'-l'|$, see green and red dashed line in Fig.~\ref{fig:sketch_relocalisation}.
+Delocalization is subleading and yields a perturbation of the relocalized part of order ${O}(1/t)$ spread over a region of size $2vt$, with $v$ the maximal group velocity (Fig.~\ref{fig:sketch_relocalisation}, orange line).

+The origin of these two phenomena is sketched in Fig.~\ref{fig:sketch_relocalisation} by dividing the evolution of $d_{0'}(t)$ into three steps: (1)~the evolution of the initial operator $c_{0'}$ with negative time $c_{0'}(-t)$, (2)~the perturbation with $\sigma_0^z$ creating $\sigma^z_0 c_{0'}(-t) \sigma^z_0$ and (3)~a final time evolution $[\sigma^z_0 c_{0'}(-t) \sigma^z_0](t) = d_{0'}(t)$.
+During the first step, $c_{0'}$ separates in left- and right-moving wave packets.
+The two wave packets spread ballistically with the maximum group velocity of the domain walls $v$, see red and green lines in Fig.~\ref{fig:sketch_relocalisation}.

+Relocalization arises because, in the second step, $\sigma_0^z$ shifts the phase of the left-moving wave packet by $\pi$.
+The {reverse} time evolution in the third step then cancels with the time evolution of the first, so that both wave packets move back to the origin.
+Due to the relative phase shift, they no longer add up to $c_{0'}$ but to the relocalized part of $d_{0'}(t)$, green and red dashed line in Fig.~\ref{fig:sketch_relocalisation}.

+The origin of the delocalization also lies in the perturbation with $\sigma^z_0$.
+For finite times, the wavepackets are not perfectly separated at $l'=0$ and have remaining weight of order ${O}(1/t)$.
+As a result $\sigma^z_0$ yields a local perturbation of order ${O}(1/t)$, see the orange part in Fig.~\ref{fig:sketch_relocalisation}.
+In the third step, this locally perturbed part spreads balistically over a region of size $2vt$.
+Being delocalized, it is not picked up by a fermionic local operator $O_m$ such as $\sigma^z_0\sigma^z_1=1-c_{1'}^\dagger c_{1'}$.
+Using purely combinatorial arguments, relocalization and delocalization suffice to explain the structure found in Table~\ref{tab:analytical_expressions}, see Appendix~\ref{app:combinatorial_arguments} and \ref{ssec:app_domain_wall_densities}.

-\unue{Classical Ising chain.--} Given the low entanglement of the effectively rotated state $\sigma^z(t)|\!\!\uparrow^N\rangle$, it is natural to consider an entirely classical version of the Ising chain, where we will find the role of dynamical constraints imposed by integrability and symmetry on the observables to be particularly transparent.
-Here, the vector of Pauli matrices is replaced by unit vectors $\vec{S}_j$ undergoing precessional dynamics in their net (exchange+applied) field \cite{steinigeweg_quantum_vs_classical,roderich_ballistic_otoc}:
+\unue{Classical Ising chain. } We have found that $\sigma^z(t)|\!\!\uparrow^N\rangle$ represents a lowly entanglement, effectively rotated state, Appendix~\ref{ssec:app_product_state}.
+It is then natural to consider an entirely classical version of the Ising chain.
+Here, we find the role of constraints imposed by integrability and symmetry on the observables to be particularly transparent.
+The vector of Pauli matrices is replaced by unit vectors $\vec{S}_j$ undergoing precessional dynamics in their net (exchange + applied) field \cite{steinigeweg_quantum_vs_classical,roderich_ballistic_otoc}

-Due to translational invariance of the initial (fully polarised) state, the equation of motion of $M(t)$ -- i.e., the zero-wavevector component of the magnetisation -- decouples from the other momentum modes and effectively yields a single-spin problem.
-The resulting time evolution of $M$ is fully periodic, Fig.~\ref{fig:OP_vs_OTOC_overview} (c).
-Numerically, we find the functional form $\sqrt{1-g^2}$ for the amplitude of the periodic motion of the $S^z$ component.
+Due to translational invariance of the initial (fully polarized) state, the equation of motion of $M(t)=S^z_0(t)$---i.e., the zero-wave-vector component of the magnetization--- decouples from the other momentum modes and effectively yields a single-spin problem.
+The resulting time evolution of $M$ is fully periodic, Fig.~\ref{fig:OP_vs_OTOC_overview}(c).
+Numerically, we find the amplitude of the periodic motion of the $S^z$ component to be $1-\sqrt{1-g^2}$.